 The maximum Power Level of the transmitter signal of about 25 mW can be manually reduced using a turning knob at the backside of the transmitter unit.
 The turning knob is protected by a plastic cap.
 The power level display gives a value between 0 and 2000 as a proxy for the output power.

-Figure 4: Top and bottom view of the alignment units for RPG-MWSC-160.
+Figure 4: Top and bottom view of RPG-MWSC-160 alignment units